Skip to content

 What is ZKP Auth?

-ZKP Auth lets users authenticate with a username and password without the server ever seeing the password β€” not even as a bcrypt hash.
+ZKP Auth lets users authenticate without a password ever reaching the server β€” not even as a bcrypt hash.

 The three-package model